nay244/nay-zettel/Optimal-Reading-Immersion---Narrow-Reading.md

 deeper into their work.

-It is impossible to gain mastery of word usage by just seeing new words once, even if we make extensive use of [[6cfc2b98]].
+It is impossible to gain mastery of word usage by just seeing new words once, even if we make extensive use of [[Anki]].
 However, by sticking to the same author or genre, there is a greater chance of coming across the same words being used in similar contexts so we can build a stronger intuition for them[6].